Countdown to the Oscars: The Birth of the Academy Awards

 In May 1928, the Awards of Merit were created by a committee of seven people, who suggested to the Board of Directors that the trophies be presented in 12 categories: Outstanding Picture, Best Unique and Artistic Picture, Best Directing (Comedy Picture), Best Directing (Dramatic Picture), Best Actor, Best Actress, Best Writing (Original Story), Best Writing (Adaptation), Best Art Direction, Best Cinematography, Best Engineering Effects and Best Writing (Title Writing).
 During July, the voting system was established and the nomination and selection process began.
 These «awards of merit» would come to be known as the Academy Awards.

-LEFT: The 1st Academy Awards ceremony at the Blossom Room in May 1929.
-RIGHT: Menu of the first Academy Awards banquet.
+(from left to right) The 1st Academy Awards ceremony at the Blossom Room in May 1929; menu of the first Academy Awards banquet.

 The first Academy Awards ceremony was held on May 16, 1929 at the Blossom Room of the Roosevelt Hotel in Los Angeles.
 It consisted of a private banquet for 270 guests, who were served a surprisingly simple menu.
 The meal began with a selection of olives and nuts, as well as celery and rolls.
 Next came a bowl of consommé Celestine, followed by the standard fish and chicken options.
 In this case, there was sole fillet sautéed in butter and half broiled chicken on toast.
 Accompaniments included green beans, potatoes, and a lettuce and tomato salad.
 For dessert, there was vanilla and chocolate ice cream, a selection of cakes, and coffee.
 Since Prohibition had not yet been lifted, no alcoholic drinks were served that night.